 Color by Value

 This section will allow you to modify the shape or line colors based on the values of any column in your dataset.
-Your color palette can be further customized in the Presentation section.

 Choose a color or color palette (when coloring by value) for the shapes on your map.
 You can also set a custom color scheme if you do not want to use one of the predefined palettes.